quochungto/stanford-cs224n-assignment-solution/README.md

 This repository contains my solution (programming part) for the course CS224n Natural Language Processing (Winter 2019) offered by Stanford University.
 - The deep learning framework used for the assignment is PyTorch.
-- I started the course on Jan 3rd 2021 and finished it on Feb 23rd 2021.
+- I started the course on Jan 30th 2021 and completed up to assignment 4 on Mar 3rd 2021 (assignment 5 is not completed yet).

 **Assignment contents**
 - Assignment 1.
 Introduction to word vectors